wumb0/website/content/posts/dat-boinary.md

 ```
 All I can really say to that is **oh shit, whaddup?**

 Nice.
 The important thing here is that meme id + 8 is the meme dankness.
-So before there was no way to set the meme dankness (located right before the content pointer) to anything above 0x7f leaving null bytes, which would terminate the strlen call too early for the overwrite to happen.
+So before there was no way to set the meme dankness (located right before the content pointer) to something that is 4 bytes in length, leaving null bytes.

 ## Pointer Overwrite
 Loading the binary up in gdb I was able to test this overwrite theory.
 My plan of attack was:

+1. Set a breakpoint at 0x0804889d to check the stack after each operation.

-1. Set the meme id to a string of length 9 to stop it from writing a null byte
+2. Set the meme id to a string of length 8 to stop it from writing a null byte into the meme id buffer.
+It actually goes into the meme dankness, but I control that as well so it does not matter.

-2. Run the `secret_meme` function to set the dankness to 0x69696969
+3. Run the `secret_meme` function to set the dankness to 0x69696969

-3. Run the update id function providing 0xc bytes of junk data and then the pointer (0x41414141 for now)
+4. Run the update id function providing 0xc bytes of junk data and then the pointer (0x41414141 for now)

+<script type="text/javascript" src="https://asciinema.org/a/0zihp3unod4hbvdgwmt6ocz5e.js" id="asciicast-0zihp3unod4hbvdgwmt6ocz5e" async></script>

 Success!

-# Overcoming a null byte
+## Overcoming a null byte
 Unfortunately the last byte of the id buffer was set to null and there was no way to unset it.
 This is where I got clever: what if I could make `strlen` always return a number high enough to allow the overwrite?
 Searching ROP gadgets in radare2 turned up one:

 ```